 3 years work experience teaching kids with special needs.

 l love my job, especially taking care of children, teaching them how to read and to write.
 Working with these children allows me to love them and help them with everyday tasks.

 ” When it comes to children with special needs there is no ‘one size fits all’ “

-In the Academic Foundation class we transition to paper based activities and begin learning in a group setting.
+The Purple Class is our Academic Foundation class where we transition to paper based activities and begin learning in a group setting.
 Activities are transitioned to a structured table top setting allowing for our children to learn in a more conventional setting in preparation for a higher learning environment.
 Our lesson plan incorporates letters, numbers, colours, shapes and the world around us.

 8 months experience with children with special needs.